Konrad1991/SolarPi/Readme.md

 - Secondly, we delve into the code responsible for controlling various sensors measuring light, humidity, temperature, and more.
 - Finally, we address the software dedicated to utilizing the Raspberry Pi as a backend server.
 This involves crafting code for both the Pi itself and our personal computers and smartphones.

- ## Language Choice

-Throughout the entire project, the language of choice for coding is Rust, ensuring robust and efficient implementation.

 </p>